rohanpsingh/ObjectKeypointTrainer/README.md

 ![open3d_window](https://user-images.githubusercontent.com/16384313/82295952-735c1400-99eb-11ea-8141-7c0dadf65196.png)

 ### Example .pp file
 Picking points in MeshLab using the PickPoints tool produces a *.pp file like below, which is then parsed to obtain the 3D object points.
+Again, please ensure the sequence and number of keypoints is consistent.
 ```
 <!DOCTYPE PickedPoints>
 <PickedPoints>